yvt/openspades/README.md

 * No FOV cap
 * No falling blocks hindering visibility
 * No ejected shell or bullet casings
-* A crosshair more akin to classic FPS games such as CS:GO
+* A crosshair more akin to classic FPS games such as CS:GO (two to pick from currently)
 * No ragdolls or corpses whatsoever
 * More concise and informative kill and death messages in both as the center message log and kill log
 * Hides viewmodel